Wachovia Historical Society Mission

 At a very appropriate time in the history of WHS, the Herman E. Foltz heirs have made a special gift to the Society in the form of the copyright to the book Adam and Maria Spach, Their Family; a chronicle of the descendants of Adam Spach from the first generation in 1753 with the birth of their first son, Johann Adam Spach, down to the current generation.

 In addition to the copyright, the Herman Foltz heirs, Susan L. Foltz and Lynne Foltz Bostick have donated 28 of the remaining numbered First Edition copies of the book to the Society.
 The book, comprised of 1,002 pages, also contains pictures of some of the descendants as early as the third generation and other important historical information of the settlement of the Friedberg area.
-The book comprises 1,002 pages and is an invaluable research tool for a family that was instrumental in the progress of the early Moravian settlements of Wachovia.
+The book comprises 1,002 pages and is an invaluable research tool for a family that was instrumental in the progress of the early Moravian settlements of Wachovia

 Herman Foltz spent the remaining 30 years of his life traveling all over the country gathering genealogies, pictures, and information in the day before computers came onto the scene for research.
 The book was published in 1999 and the following year Mr. Foltz passed away.
 Wachovia Historical Society, Inc. expresses its deepest appreciation for the gift of this work which will be used by researchers and family members alike for generations to come.